smithy-lang/smithy/docs/source-2.0/guides/disabling-auth.rst

 Disabling Authentication
 ========================

+This guide demonstrates how to disable authentication on both a per-operation and a service-wide basis.

 Services should, in general, have authentication configured.
 However, there are times when authentication may need to be disabled for the service or for a number of operations within a service.
-For example, you may want to expose to expose a public route for users to use for logging in that does not require authentication.
+For example, you may want to expose a public route for users to use to login that does not require authentication.

-This guide demonstrates how to disable authentication on both a per-operation and a service-wide basis.

 --------------------------------------
 Disabling Authentication for a Service